What Is Mobile Home Insurance (HO-7) and How Does It Work?

 How to Insure an Older Mobile Home

-Insuring a pre-1976 mobile home is possible — but it comes with limitations.
-These homes were built before HUD safety standards took effect and are viewed by insurers as significantly higher risk.
-Here's what to expect:
+Insuring a pre-1976 mobile home is possible, but it comes with limitations.
+These homes were built before HUD safety standards took effect on June 15, 1976 and are viewed by insurers as significantly higher risk.
+Here's what to expect in 2026:

 - Specialty insurers are your best bet.
-Companies like Foremost and American Modern will write policies for older units that standard carriers often decline.
+Foremost, American Modern, and surplus-lines markets accessed through independent agents will write policies for older units that standard carriers often decline.

 - Expect ACV coverage, not replacement cost.
 Most insurers will not offer replacement cost value for pre-1976 homes.
-Your payout will be depreciated.
+Foremost is one of the few that may offer RCV at 100% on older units, but this is condition-dependent.

 - Maintenance matters.
-Insurers may require an inspection.
+Insurers will likely require an inspection.
 Updating the roof, electrical, and plumbing can improve both your eligibility and your premium.

-If you own a condo or non-traditional home, you may also benefit from reviewing how specialized policy types like HO-6 or HO-7 differ from a standard HO-3 to make sure you have the right protection in place.
+If you own a non-traditional dwelling like a condo, you may also benefit from reviewing how specialized policy types like HO-6 condo insurance differ from HO-7 or HO-3 to make sure you have the right protection in place.

 Does My Mobile Home Need to Be on a Permanent Foundation?